“..The value of a college education is not the learning of many facts but the training of the mind to think.” – Albert Einstein.*

 Indeed, Einstein’s valuation of education posits that a functional educator ought to unstintingly embrace the essence of education, which is to train the minds to THINK.

-With that belief, let us design every teaching session that we are mandated with.
-Mine is pooled in the series registered as ThinkingClassroom™ – call it TC for now.
+With that belief, it is important for classrooms to be an engaging learning session.
+One of the efforts pooled in the series registered as ThinkingClassroom™ aims to cognitively engage learners through various activities custom-made to the strengths each student has.
 TC is built on the basis of students’ learning needs aligned to achieve the course learning outcomes (CLOs).
-Their progress were tracked and the results determined the next design of approach, all handled by the principles of Scholarship of Teaching and Learning (SoTL) research.
-Some of the shared output:
+The progress learners made were tracked and the results determined the next approach, all handled by the principles of Scholarship of Teaching and Learning (SoTL) research and cyclical reflections.
+Some of the outcome shared with the community of educators were:

 Ghazali, A. et al. (2013) Assessment Oriented Approach to Knowledge mastery: Its Efficiency, Effectiveness and Alignment to Islamic Values in World Congress on Islamic Systems (World-ISLAM2012) Kelantan, Malaysia.
 (Oral presentation)